Back-to-School Breakfast Celebration

-Our Back-to-School Breakfast story began with a large group of Kindergartners heading off to school who also shared the same bus stop.
-One of the moms suggested we do a breakfast send-off for them at the bus stop which happened to be my driveway.
-Everyone brought some breakfast items, we took some pictures, and had such a great time.
+Our Back to School Breakfast story began with a large group of Kindergartners heading off to school who also shared the same bus stop.
+One of the moms suggested we do a breakfast send-off for them at the bus stop, which happened to be my driveway.
+Everyone brought some breakfast items, and we took some pictures and had such a great time.

-What started as a Kindergarten send-off breakfast was such a hit that twelve years later we are still continuing this tradition.
-We call it the Back-to-School Breakfast.
+What started as a Kindergarten send-off breakfast was such a hit that we are still continuing this tradition twelve years later.
+We call it the Back to School Breakfast.

 It’s such a simple, quick event but the first day of school wouldn’t be complete without this.
 We even had our first alumni of the breakfast come back to join us this year.
 If two college boys will wake up early when they don’t have to, it shows how memorable this time is for these kids.